 Origins of the Espresso Macchiato

 This beverage originates from the lively culinary & lifestyle traditions of Italy.
-Normally, Italians will usually only drink espresso in the afternoon.
-So, the espresso macchiato was created for those afternoon coffee drinkers looking for an espresso with a stronger aromatic taste, but toned down by the addition of a little milk!
+Italians will only drink espresso in the afternoon.
+So, the espresso macchiato was created for those afternoon coffee drinkers looking for an espresso with a stronger aromatic taste, but mellowed by the addition of a dash of milk!

-Cappuccino was normally served in the morning and consist of a combination of espresso and hot milk, then the surface was topped with foamed milk.
-Espresso was normally served in the afternoon which is a very concentrated coffee beverage and some people feel it is too strong.
+Cappuccino is normally served in the morning and consist of a combination of espresso and hot milk, then the surface was topped with foamed milk.
+Espresso is served in the afternoon which is a very concentrated coffee beverage and some people feel it is too strong.
 So, then they came up with the ideal of espresso macchiato which takes the best of both worlds and brings them together.

 What does ‘macchiato’ mean?